signmeup/signmeup/CONTRIBUTING.md

    brew install nginx
    ```

-2. Shibboleth identity providers (in our case Brown University), often whitelist local domains from
+2. Shibboleth identity providers (in our case Brown University) whitelist domains from
    which they accept requests.
 For Brown, the testing domain is `local.cis-dev.brown.edu:3000`; this means
    we need to run SignMeUp locally on this domain.